ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.block_storage_is_short}} offers block-level volumes that are attached to an instance as a boot volume when the instance is created or attached as secondary data volumes.
 You can configure up to 300 {{site.data.keyword.block_storage_is_short}} volumes per account in a region.
 You can request to increase this quota by [opening support case](/docs/vpc?topic=vpc-manage-storage-limit) and specifying in which zone you need more volumes.

 You can attach only one boot volume to a virtual server instance at a time, but you can attach up to 12 {{site.data.keyword.block_storage_is_short}} data volumes to a single instance.
-For other limitations, see [Volume attachment limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
+For other limits, see [Volume attachment limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}